nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `GAME_ID` must currently exist in the database.

 Examples:
-* `game --get CSGO` Gets all the relevant information for the game "CSGO".
+* `game --get CSGO` Gets all the relevant information for the game 'CSGO''.

 Screenshot: